JetBrains/guide/site/go/tips/check-apis-from-the-ide/index.md

 ---

 **How to use:**

-Create a file with _.http_ extension in your project.
-Then, type the request you want to make.
+Create a file with an _.http_ extension in your project.
+Enter the desired request, then click the green play icon to execute it.